ksss/AsciiPack/README.md

     AsciiPack is 19 chars:
     r2NcompactYMbinary0
         r2 => map of length 2.
-        Ncompact => fixbin of length 7 and value is "compact".
+        Ncompact => string of length 7 and value is "compact".
         Y => true.
-        Mbinary => fixbin of length 6 abd value is "binary".
+        Mbinary => string of length 6 abd value is "binary".
         0 => fixint value is 0.

 ## Formats